-Students are expected to dress in a manner conducive to a collegiate learning environment while on campus and at all College-sponsored activities off campus.
+Students are expected to dress in a manner conducive to a collegiate learning environment while on campus, or while online in synchronous class sessions.

 CONSUMER INFORMATION

 In addition to this outline of consumer information, students are urged to familiarize themselves with their rights and responsibilities.
 If you have questions, please contact an administrator or other appropriate college representative.